 Additionally, the original Natural code and program comments can be imbedded as comments within the relevant C# / JAVA programs.

 Automated Database Design - OnTarget automatically designs a normalized relational database model based on the ADABAS file’s structures.
 OnTarget considers special characteristics of ADABAS such as: Multiple fields (MU), Periodic Groups (PE) and ISN – Internal Serial Number.

-Following the completion of the RDBMS design, during the application conversion, OnTarget automatically generates the modules of the data access layer which take into consideration the new relational structure and transform it into the previous record structure expected by the application business modules.
+Following the completion of the RDBMS design, during the application refactoring, OnTarget automatically generates the modules of the data access layer which take into consideration the new relational structure and transform it into the previous record structure expected by the application business modules.